alexismgjackson-github/nanamis/README.md

-# _WATCHER - MOVIE WATCHLIST APP_
+# _NANAMI'S - BAKERY SITE_

-Watcher is a fully responsive app allows that the user to search for movies and create their own watch list.
+Nanami's is a fully responsive site allows the user to order takeout directly from a fictional bakery.

 ## FEATURES